-Below, we have gathered information and frequently asked questions to help you prepare for the visit.
+Below, we have gathered information and frequently asked questions to help you prepare for a visit.
 In the dropdown list are items for further information on hiking trails, maps, and tours available.

 If you feel something is missing.
 Let us know.